Dr. Isaac (Zac) Florez

-Taking the first step toward seeing a therapist can be a daunting idea for some and you may not know what to expect.
-Below are some answers to questions you might be thinking about.
+Taking the first step toward seeing a therapist can be a daunting idea for some, and you may not know what to expect.
+Here are some answers to questions you might be thinking about.

-Ongoing telehealth services are billed at $225 per 50 minute session and $275 for 60-75 minute initial intake session.
+Ongoing telehealth services are billed at $225 per 50-minute session and $275 for a 60-75-minute initial intake session.
 Payment will be collected each time you meet with your therapist.
-We accept electronic forms of payment including, Zelle/Venmo, HSA, and credit cards.
+We accept electronic forms of payment, including Zelle/Venmo, HSA, and credit cards.

 The therapeutic relationship is going to be the building block for your growth and healing.
 It is important that you feel comfortable and confident with your therapist.
-During the initial appointment we will discuss what you would like to get help with and discern whether or not your therapist is a good fit for you.
-If your therapist is unable to meet you needs, you will be provided referrals for someone who may better serve you.
+During the initial appointment, we will discuss what you would like to get help with and discern whether your therapist is a good fit for you.
+If your therapist is unable to meet your needs, you will be provided with referrals for someone who may better serve you.

 We will determine what would work for you once we meet.
 One session per week is typical for most people.
 However, individuals in significant distress may benefit from twice-weekly sessions until they feel more stable.
 Others find that coming every other week is ideal.

-We are a self pay practice.
-Being self pay means that we don’t work through insurance companies for reimbursement.
-If you have Out of Network (OON) insurance benefits, in most cases we can provide you with a superbill that you can submit to your insurance company based on their rules for post-session out-of-network reimbursement.
+We are a self-pay practice.
+Being self-pay means that we don’t work through insurance companies for reimbursement.
+If you have out-of-network (OON) insurance benefits, in most cases, we can provide you with a superbill that you can submit to your insurance company based on their rules for post-session out-of-network reimbursement.
 Superbills are receipts that show you have paid for therapy out of pocket (OOP).
 Superbills require medical necessity, so we will have to assign you a diagnosis.
-We can also provide to you a Good Faith Estimate of charges.
+We can also provide you with a Good Faith Estimate of charges.

-For Out-of-Network coverage, depending on your current health insurance provider or employee benefit plan, it is possible for services to be covered in full or in part.
+For out-of-network coverage, depending on your current health insurance provider or employee benefit plan, it is possible for services to be covered in full or in part.
 Please contact your insurance carrier to verify how your plan compensates you for psychotherapy services.
-As a practice that does not accept insurance, nor participate on any insurance panels, we try our best to provide as much support around out of network claims as we can.
+As a practice that does not accept insurance or participate in any insurance panels, we try our best to provide as much support around out-of-network claims as we can.
 Unfortunately, we do not have much leverage with the insurance companies, which can sometimes mean reimbursement is not possible.
-We can ensure that our information is correct and up to date, but are not able to assist further.
+We can ensure that our information is correct and up to date, but we are not able to assist further.

-We recommend asking these questions to your insurance provider to help determine your benefits:
+We recommend asking these questions of your insurance provider to help determine your benefits:

 - Does my health insurance plan include mental health benefits?